 While Jonathan Edwards has long been recognized as the United States’ preeminent theologian, and one of the leading influences in the U.S. church, his international renown and global reception is less recognized.
 That is quickly changing, however, as represented in the new global Jonathan Edwards centers initiated from Yale and in several publications tied to Trinity’s Edwards Center, such as David W. Kling and Douglas A. Sweeney, eds.,Jonathan Edwards at Home and Abroad: Historical Memories, Cultural Movements, Global Horizons (Columbia: University of South Carolina Press, 2003), and Oliver D. Crisp and Douglas A. Sweeney, eds., After Jonathan Edwards: The Courses of the New England Theology (New York: Oxford University Press, 2012).

-In an effort to galvanize this international scholarship, we are therefore pleased to announce “The Global Edwards” series.
-It will feature international scholars engaged in the increasingly global conversation on Edwards’ life and influence.
+In an effort to galvanize this international scholarship, we are therefore pleased to announce “The Global Edwards” lecture series.
+With the generous support of the Yullin Church of Seoul, especially its pastor, Nam-Joon Kim, this series features international scholars engaged in the increasingly global conversation on Edwards’ life and influence.